-Your snare drum is the workhorse of your drum set.
+If you are new to drumming, you will soon find that the snare drum is the workhorse of your drum set.
 Along with your bass drum, you will most likely play this drum more than any other on your set, so understanding the components and nuances of your trustee back-beater is essential!

 Helpful related articles.

-2) A snare drum has two drum heads - both very different in weight.
+2. A snare drum has two drum heads - both very different in weight.

-3) The snare wires create the buzz of a snare drum.
+3. The snare wires create the buzz of a snare drum.

-4) They come in different DIAMETERS and depths.
+4. They come in different diameters and depths.

 The most common diameter of a snare drum is fourteen inches, although thirteen inches is also a popular size.
-Snare drums that are smaller in diameter than this (such as 10 inch "popcorn" snare drums) can produce a very high pitched sound, and are best used as a secondary "effects" snare drum, to expand your sound palette.
+Snare drums that are smaller in diameter than this (such as 10-inch "popcorn" snare drums) can produce a very high-pitched sound and are best used as a secondary "effects" snare drum to expand your sound palette.
 The depth of the drum also varies.
-Five and six inch depths are by far the most common, but they can also be as shallow as three inches (known as piccolo snare drums, for a sharp sound with less ring) and as deep as eight inches (known as a Soprano snare drum, for more depth and resonance).
-The most common snare drum sizes are 14x5, 14x5.5, 14x6, 13x5, 13x5.5 and 13x6.
+Five and six-inch depths are by far the most common, but they can also be as shallow as three inches (known as piccolo snare drums, for a sharp sound with less ring) and as deep as eight inches (known as a Soprano snare drum, for more depth and resonance).
+The most common snare drum sizes are 14x5, 14x5.5, 14x6, 13x5, 13x5.5, and 13x6.

-5) How you strike the drum makes a big difference.
+5. How you strike the drum makes a big difference.

-If you have any questions, please email [email protected].
+If you have any questions about this article, please feel free to email [email protected].